mdn/translated-content-de/files/de/web/api/gpurenderbundleencoder/drawindirect/index.md

     ```

 - `indirectOffset`
-  - : Der Offset in Bytes im `indirectBuffer`, wo die Werte beginnen.
+  - : Der Offset in Bytes in `indirectBuffer`, an dem die Wertedaten beginnen.

 ### Rückgabewert